Q: Heliamphora: conservation

 trying to get permits to conduct valid research cannot get permits to enter and study areas?
 This seems really peculiar.

-all the species of Heliamphora are in cultivation.
+all (if not all!) the species of Heliamphora are in cultivation.
 This is great, because I believe that horticulture can

 have a role in appreciating plants, and even furthering conservation.
 But how did these get into cultivation?

 we knew about a long time ago, and were just elevated to species status, but most are new discoveries.
-Can anyone assure me that
+Clearly, some sort of propagules

 This is a particularly poignant matter for me because conservationists and